All Products

 integer

-The startup of the query may be time-consuming if the process is waiting for a lock to be released or resources.
+A high value usually means the query is waiting for a lock or resources.

-The amounts of time consumed to start queries that have the same primary key value in an aggregation period.
+The query startup duration for all queries with the same primary key in an aggregation period.

 get_next_cost